[2024 Graduate] It's been half a year since I got my CLF. I've also got my SAA, so I'll write about my study methods and tips for passing

 study method

-However, this time, instead of explaining things in a long-winded way, I will specifically describe which websites I used to pass and how I thought about answering questions.
+However, this time, instead of rambling on, I will specifically describe which websites I used to pass the exam and my thought process when answering questions.

-The study steps themselves are the same as during the CLF, so if you look at my previous articles, you may find them somewhat helpful.
+The study steps themselves are the same as for the CLF, so you may find some useful information in my previous articles.

-The site I used to obtain my SAA this time Ping-T .
+The site I used to obtain my SAA certificationPing-T.

-I've used various reference books and Udemy courses, but I found this site to be the easiest to get started with when it comes to studying SAA.
+I've used various reference books and Udemy courses, but I found this site to be the easiest to get started with for studying for the SAA.

-While membership registration is required, I think the fact that it's free is a major advantage.
+While registration is required, the fact that it's free is a major advantage.

-Of course, for those who are confident in their skills and knowledge, learning from the basics again with Ping-T may take a little time.
+Of course, for those confident in their technical skills and knowledge, studying from the basics again on Ping-T might take a little more time.

-In that case, we recommend you refer to the link below and use other study materials such as Udemy.
+In that case, we recommend referring to the following link and using other learning materials such as Udemy.

-However, the questions are more difficult than the actual exam, so it may be difficult for those who are unsure of their basics or lack confidence.
+However, the difficulty level of the questions is higher than the actual exam, so it may be difficult to get started if you are unsure of the basics or lack confidence.

 [7 Sets, 455 Questions] AWS Certified Solutions Architect Associate Mock Exam Questions (SAA-C03 Edition)